 This adorable small French town looks like a preserved medieval village, with traditional half-timbered houses, an abundance of overflowing flower pots and uneven cobblestone streets.
 If you're looking to explore the Alsace region, you have to start with fairy-tale Colmar!

-Keep reading for my complete Colmar, France travel guide, featuring lots of photos and some handy tips!
+Keep reading for my Colmar travel guide, featuring lots of photos and some essential travel tips!

 French and German nationalism led each side to lay claim to the territories of Alsace and Lorraine.
 On the French side, France believed it ought to extend its territory to the country's natural boundaries'.
 In the northeast, the Rhine River forms a natural divider between it and Germany and France was keen to lay claim to the territories on the western riverbank.
 As a result, Alsace was first conquered by Louis XIV in the 17th century with Lorraine subsequently annexed by Louis XV in the 18th century.